bratislava/bratislava.github.io/docs/onboarding/onboarding-editor-git.md

 Squash & merge into master.
 Liberal use of `rebase` for cleaning up your own feature branches (mainly if you tend to create and push work-in-progress commits) is encouraged.
 If your local commits are _way_ out of control, you might be required to do so before your PR is accepted (but this happens rarely).

-_Still, be carefull_ if someone else branches off one of your feature branches - to make his life easier, you should avoid rebasing, if possible, past the point they've branched at - at least until your work is ready to become a part of master.
+_Still, be careful_ if someone else branches off one of your feature branches - to make his life easier, you should avoid rebasing, if possible, past the point they've branched at - at least until your work is ready to become a part of master.